It's simple to make stevia sweetened sugar free chocolate chips. And these low carb chocolate chunks are perfect for using in keto desserts.

 I used a food scale to weigh out the cocoa butter because it is difficult to measure.
 Weighing out the amount needed is much easier and it is much more accurate than using a cup or tablespoon measure.

-Homemade Sugar Free Low Carb Chocolate Chips Recipe
+Storing Homemade Low Carb Chocolate Chips

-Stevia Sugar Free Chocolate Chips
+Stevia Sweetened Sugar Free Chocolate Chips

-Drizzle a little water in a jellyroll pan then line with plastic wrap.
+- Drizzle a little water in a jellyroll pan then line with plastic wrap.
 Or, just line the pan with parchment paper.

-Let cool at room temperature.
+- Let cool at room temperature.
 Once set, if using plastic wrap, carefully lift plastic and place over a towel to remove any water.
 If parchment paper was used, just lift off pan.
 Drop chocolate onto a cutting board and cut into chunks using a sharp knife.

-Store in covered container.
+- Store in covered container.
 Can also be stored in refrigerator or freezer, if desired.